hoganlab-fish/emumadz/source/install.rst

     # then this should work, note that these specific options are required
     # [--cache --dir_cache --species --assembly --cache_version --offline]
+    # this will be covered in detail in the relevant documentation section
     vep \
       --cache \
       --dir_cache ~/.vep/ \